mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/tipo_javascript_sdk/index.md

 This is applicable only in create or edit forms.
 This event is triggered when user changes the value of a field.

-	- tipo_handle: handle to the utility service.
+	- tipoHandle: handle to the utility service.
 	- tipo: contains data for the tipo.
 	- this: handle to the current context in a deep json structure.
 When in an array to refer to the neighboring field that is in the same array index, simply use this.
 	- old_value: value before change